LucyImo/MTN-SERVICE-ANALYSIS/README.md

     30.4% decline and January with a 23.9% from customers that were registered in each month.

  - The State with the Highest number of customers is Osun, with 43 customers registered, next is Abuja with 42 customers registered.
-And the state with the fewest customers is 14 customers registered.
+And the state with the fewest customers is Lagos, with 14 customers registered.

  - The State with the highest decline in customers is Abuja, with 15 customers out of 42 customers, while the State